Today is the 128th birth anniversary of Guillermo Tolentino, National Artist for Visual Arts (Sculpture).

 Guillermo Estrella Tolentino is a product of the Revival period in Philippine art.

-The result was the UP Oblation that became the symbol of freedom at the campus.
+The result was the UP Oblation that became the symbol of freedom on the campus.

 net of taxes for living awardees and a minimum cash award of One Hundred